-Corset consumers: The best way to know if a corset brand is still shipping to Europe is to MESSAGE THEM AND ASK.
+Corset consumers: The best way to know if a corset brand is still shipping to Europe is to MESSAGE THEM DIRECTLY AND ASK.
 If said corset brand does not know anything about GPSR or they’re not taking it seriously, take it as a red flag.
-The repercussions of ignoring the new regulations, from what I’ve read, could be anywhere between “the package gets refused at the border” to “the seller receives hefty fines for non-compliance” and as of yet, we still have no idea where it will fall.
+The repercussions of ignoring the new regulations, from what I’ve read, could be anywhere between “the package gets refused at the border” to “the seller receives hefty fines for non-compliance”.
+Here is a list of penalties associated with non-compliance (H/T to Global Trade Deptartment Ltd in the UK for compiling this list)

 I will preface this by saying I’m not a lawyer.
 Corset sellers – whether independent corsetieres or OTR brands – ought to seek out a lawyer for specific advice, or another specialist who deals with this topic specifically (like services offering to act as the Authorized Representative for other brands).